 You see?
 It’s so simple that it can be kicked up any way you’d like.
 Add some sliced hot dogs or kielbasa and make it a main dish!
 Stir in some leftover Easter ham or rotisserie chicken to repurpose left overs.
 Make it a pizza style with some pepperoni, roasted red peppers, and sun-dried tomato pesto.
-The possibilities are only limited by your imagination.
+Only your imagination can limit the possibilities.

 Okay.
 Enough about all that.
-Traditionally, Nana’s corn pudding was served at family gatherings like Easter and Thanksgiving.
+Traditionally, we serve Nana’s corn pudding at family gatherings like Easter and Thanksgiving.
 At least from what I can remember, which isn’t much.
 However, I do remember it tastes amazing.
 It’s the perfect balance of flavors with plenty of corn flavoring to make it vegetable-ish.

 Of all the times I’ve made this recipe, I can’t believe I’ve never shared it.
 Then again, I think it goes in that category of family recipes that I don’t really want to share?
 Because they’re, well, family?
 I’m a bit strange with that.
 I know.
 Slowly I’ll be sharing more and more of my family favorites.
 So, just stay tuned.

 What do you traditionally serve for Easter?
 Do you change it up or serve the same things every year?
 I hope you find some new delicious easy Easter side dishes for your family.